jac99/Egonn/README.md

 **EgoNN** is trained and evaluated using the following datasets:
 * MulRan dataset: Sejong traversal is used.
 The traversal is split into training and evaluation part [link](https://sites.google.com/view/mulran-pr)
-* Apollo-SouthBay dataset: SunnyvaleBigLoop trajectory is used for evaluation, other 5 trajectories (BaylandsToSeafood,
-* ColumbiaPark, Highway237, MathildaAVE, SanJoseDowntown) are used for training [link](https://apollo.auto/southbay.html)
+* Apollo-SouthBay dataset: SunnyvaleBigLoop trajectory is used for evaluation, other 5 trajectories (BaylandsToSeafood, ColumbiaPark, Highway237, MathildaAVE, SanJoseDowntown) are used for training [link](https://apollo.auto/southbay.html)
 * Kitti dataset: Sequence 00 is used for evaluation [link](http://www.cvlibs.net/datasets/kitti/)

-First, you need to download datasets using the links provided above.
+First, you need to download datasets using:

 * For MulRan dataset you need to download ground truth data (*.csv) and LiDAR point clouds (Ouster.zip) for traversals:
 * Sejong01 and Sejong02.